Remzi1993/jquery-manager/readme.txt

 Requires at least: 4.9
 Tested up to: 4.9

 Manage jQuery and jQuery Migrate on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
-Use this as a debugging tool for your jQuery code.
+The ultimate jQuery debugging tool for WordPress

 == Description ==
 Manage [jQuery](https://jquery.com) and [jQuery Migrate](http://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
 Use this as a debugging tool for your jQuery code.